miquelo/storm/docs/source/interfaces.platform.rst

    Platform main interface.

-   .. function:: configure(props=None)
+   .. function:: configure(context, props=None)

       Creates a task for configuring this platform with the given properties.

+      :param PlatformTaskContext context:
+         Current platform task context.
       :param props:
          Dictionary with the configuration properties.
-      :rtype:
-         PlatformTask
-      :return:
-         The created task.

-.. class:: PlatformTask

-   Task done by a platform.

-   .. function:: run(context)

-      Run this task.

-      :param PlatformTaskContext context:
-         Execution context.

-      :return:
-         The result value.

-   .. function:: cancel()

-      Cancel this task.
-It can be done in another thread.

-      :rtype:
-         bool
-      :return:
-         True if cancellation was succesfully done.
-False otherwise.

 .. class:: PlatformTaskContext

    Execution context of a platform task.

+   .. function:: message(msg)

+      Sends a message to the engine event queue.

+      :param msg:
+         Message to be sent.

+   .. function:: cancel_check()

+      Check if caller engine task was cancelled.

+      :raises storm.engine.EngineTaskCancelled:
+         If it was already cancelled.